ChouYunShuo/CSES_Practices/README.md

 ### 23. Road Construction

 - union find. c++ map sort by key!!
 Maintaining a maximum and current components is sufficient!

+### 25. Planet and Kingdoms

+- strongly connected components.
+Two dfs, the first time find the topological order.
+The second assigns nodes with component on the edge reversed graph.